RosettaCommons/documentation/application_documentation/score-commands.md

 ** Sample command:  relax.linuxgccrelease @flags > relax.log
 ** Options in flag file:
-   -database                 Path to minirosetta databases -s                        Input file paths and name -relax:fast               Invokes a fast mode, which is almost as effective as a normal relax but 5-10 faster(optional)
+   -database                 Path to Rosetta databases -s                        Input file paths and name -relax:fast               Invokes a fast mode, which is almost as effective as a normal relax but 5-10 faster(optional)